Convicted Two Years After Baby's Dog Mauling Death

 Johnathan Quarles Jr. was killed by his step-grandmother's pit bull in Dayton, Ohio.

-The judge applied sentencing on the lower side; Hardy was facing up to 11-years.
-A few months before Johnathan's death, Hardy's dog attacked a mail carrier, causing the loss of mail delivery to her home for 6-months.
+The judge applied sentencing on the lower side; Hardy was facing up to 11 years.
+A few months before Johnathan's death, Hardy's dog attacked a mail carrier, causing the loss of mail delivery to her home for six months.
 Just weeks before his death, Hardy's pit bull attacked a beagle that was being walked near her home.
 Afterward, she was ordered to attend a course on "responsible dog ownership," which she did attend, but still failed to take steps to protect the baby from the dog.

-The guilty verdict follows a 4-day trial in Montgomery County Common Pleas Court.
+The guilty verdict follows a four-day trial in Montgomery County Common Pleas Court.
 It only took jurors 3.5 hours to reach a verdict; prosecutors had a strong case.
-3-months before her pit bull killed Johnathan, it charged a letter carrier, causing the worker to miss 2-weeks of work and the loss of mail delivery to Hardy's home for 6-months, prosecutors said.
-Just weeks before his death, her pit bull bolted off its property and attacked a pet beagle whose injuries required 11 staples.
+Three months before her pit bull killed Johnathan, it charged a letter carrier, causing the worker to miss two weeks of work and the loss of mail delivery to Hardy's home for six months, prosecutors said.
+Just weeks before his death, her pit bull bolted off property and attacked a pet beagle whose injuries required 11 staples.

 After these two aggressive acts, Kimiko was ordered to attend a 150-minute training class at the Montgomery County Animal Resource Center (ARC) on responsible dog ownership, prosecutors said.
 ARC officials testified the course covered neutering, dog bite prevention, proper training, responsibilities of pet owners, how to confine a dog, laws about failure to control a dog and more.
 Just a few weeks later, Hardy takes a helpless baby into her home and fails to control the dog.

-We hope Hardy serves at least 6-years.
+We hope Hardy serves at least six years.
 This baby's death was preventable and foreseeable.

 Just over a year after a babysitter's pit bull horrifically mauled a baby to death, a Montgomery County grand jury has indicted the babysitter on six felony counts.
 Kimiko Hardy, 37, the infant's step-grandmother, had full knowledge that her pit bull was dangerous when it attacked and killed 7-month old Johnathan Quarles Jr. on July 20, 2014 at her home on Riverside Drive.
 The little boy's family was visiting Dayton from Indianapolis and attending family events at the time.